vivek-booshan/cs220-sp23/assign/midterm.md

 2. Exit the program with an exit code of 1

 Note that there are no "recoverable" errors.
-I.e., if an error occurs, the program never continues reading commands.
+I.e., if an error occurs, the program does not continue reading commands.

 This table summarizes the errors that should be handled, and the error message that should be printed: